-1. All monitoring shall be conducted in accordance with 40 CFR 136 test methods, unless otherwise specified in this permit.
-For influent and effluent analyses required in this permit, the permittee shall utilize 40 CFR 136 test methods with MDLs and MLs that are lower than the effluent limits in this permit and the water quality criteria concentrations in the National Recommended Water Quality Criteria.
+- 1. All monitoring shall be conducted in accordance with 40 CFR 136 test methods, unless otherwise specified in this permit.
+For influent and effluent analyses required in this permit, the permittee shall utilize 40 CFR 136 test methods with MDLs and MLs that are lower than the effluent limits in this permit.
+For parameters without an effluent limit, the permittee must use an analytical method at or below the level of the applicable water quality criterion for the measured pollutant or the amount of the pollutant is high enough that the method detects and quantifies the level of pollutant in the discharge.
 If all MDLs or MLs are higher than these effluent limits or criteria concentrations, then the permittee shall utilize the test method with the lowest MDL or ML.
 In this context, the permittee shall ensure that the laboratory utilizes a standard calibration where the lowest standard point is equal to or less than the ML.
 Influent and effluent analyses for metals shall measure "total recoverable metal", except as provided under 40 CFR 122.45(c).

-- 2. As an attachment to the first DMR, the permittee shall submit, for all parameters with monitoring requirements specified in this permit: - a.
+See Attachment B for clarification on definition of MDL and ML. - 2.
+As an attachment to the first DMR, the permittee shall submit, for all parameters with monitoring requirements specified in this permit: - a.
 The test method number or title and published MDL or ML, - b.
 The preparation procedure used by the laboratory, - c.
 The laboratory's MDL for the test method computed in accordance with Appendix B of 40 CFR 136, - d.
 The standard deviation (S) from the laboratory's MDL study, - e.
 The number of replicate analyses (n) used to compute the laboratory's MDL, and - f.
 The laboratory's lowest calibration standard.